getplutu/plutu-php/examples.md

 #### Callback Handler

-Once the payment is completed or cancelled on Plutu, the user will be redirected to the ```return_url``` that you provided during the confirm step.
+Once the payment is completed or cancelled, the user will be redirected to the ```return_url``` that you provided during the confirm step.
 This redirect will result in a GET request, and the returned data can be handled using the ```$_GET``` superglobal variable.
 It is important to handle this callback data to update the order or invoice payment status in your system.

 ```php